FraserChapman/plunger/README.md

 ### Enable privacy-enhanced mode

 This parameter specifies whether privacy-enhanced mode is used.

 *   `off` (default) player will use `www.youtube.com`
 *   `on` player will use `www.youtube-nocookie.com`

 ### Show closed captions

-This parameter specifies whether closed captions are displayed, however only works for customn closed captions, not for auto generated onees.
+This parameter specifies whether closed captions are displayed, however it only works for custom closed captions, not for auto generated ones.

 *   `off` (default) Closed captions are not shown.
 *   `on` Closed captions are shown.